 We all are very well aware of the fact that Windows 11/10 can be used on touch as well as non-touch devices.
-So the registry database of this operating system contains the configuration for touch operations for Windows as well.
-Consider the scenario; you’re using a touch-operated Windows 10/8 system.
-After you log in, the mouse pointer disappears, and it practically behaves like arrow keys.
+So, the registry database of this operating system contains the configuration for touch operations for Windows as well.
+Consider the scenario: you’re using a touch-operated Windows system.
+After you log in, the mouse pointer disappears, practically behaving like arrow keys.

 Mouse pointer disappears & gets replaced with Arrow key